 If you aren't sure which air fryers are safe I have a whole review on the best non-toxic air fryers.

 Taste and texture:

-This air fried Mahi Mahi is moist, tender and flaky.
+You don't need to be a seafood lover to enjoy this healthy dinner.
+Mahi Mahi is a mild fish and this air fried Mahi Mahi is moist, tender and flaky.
 It has a herb coating that gives it a delicious, savoury flavour.
 Mahi Mahi is a lighter fish that does not have a strong fishy flavour so even picky eaters tend to like this type of fish.

 Key ingredients and substitutions:

-- Mahi Mahi fillets - For this air fryer recipe you will use fresh Mahi Mahi fillets rather than frozen fillets.
+- Fresh Mahi Mahi fillets - For this air fryer recipe you will use fresh fish fillets rather than frozen fillets.
 If you do have frozen Mahi Mahi let it thaw first before cooking it.
 I recommend using wild Mahi Mahi rather than farmed Mahi Mahi if possible.
 You also want to try and get fillets that are the same or very similar in size so that they cook evenly together in the air fryer.

 How to make:

 First, preheat your air fryer to 400 degrees Fahrenheit and combine all the spices in a small bowl.

 Then coat both sides of the Mahi Mahi fillets with the oil.

 Now sprinkle both sides of the fish fillets with the seasoning mix.